Sesuit Harbor House Lodging

 You’ll find they are proactively engaged in green practices that conserve energy and water, reduce waste, and support social commitment.
 They also encourage their guests to join their commitment to reducing the inn’s carbon footprint.
 You can read more about their Green Practices here.

 Somehow, a visit to Cape Cod always clears my head and helps me re-focus on what’s important.

 This time was no exception, in fact, better.

-Sesuit Harbor House afforded us the perfect environment to slow an ever-frenetic pace and re-connect with each other, with nature, and with some new friends in a thriving Cape Cod community.
-It was a welcome moment of renewal where we chatted with like-minded people around the fire-pit, and laughed at a silly goat.
+Sesuit Harbor House afforded me the perfect environment to slow an ever-frenetic pace and find peace within, with nature, and with some new friends in a thriving Cape Cod community.
+It was a welcome moment of renewal where I chatted with like-minded people around the fire-pit, and laughed at a silly goat.

 It’s easy to understand why this Cape Cod family resort is so well-loved.
-You can bet we’ll be coming back to Sesuit Harbor House again; perhaps next time with a car-full of kids.
+You can bet I’ll be coming back to Sesuit Harbor House again; perhaps next time with a car-full of kids.

 Cape Cod Museum of Art

 Dennis, MA 02638

 Sesuit Harbor Cafe